-The World’s First Energy Processing Unit
+The World’s First Energy Processing Units

 Stop Wasting Energy and Leaving Power Savings on the Table

-ICE-G1 is right for you, if:
+ICE-Grain EPUs are right for you, if:

 - you’re already using multiple power management techniques, but you would save more power if you could switch states faster, scale to support finer partitioning or more easily optimize your policies to match your applications.
 Learn More

 - you know you need to save power, but your schedules never seem long enough to explore aggressive power management.
 Learn More

 - you have maxed out what your EDA tools can do for automatic clock-gating, and now you need to find greater power savings.
 Learn More